algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### 2.12 Bonus
-In Pac-Man, the bonus are the fruits which appear on the map, they just earn points.
+In Pac-Man, the bonus are the objects which appear on the map, they just earn points.

 #### 2.13 Lives
 The lives are the chances the player has to beat the game.
 If he has no lives anymore, it's game over.
 If the player earns 10,000 points, he gets another life.